Retailer Policy Manual

 Section 1 – GPEB Registration

-Lottery Retailers must advise GPEB, Gaming Enforcement, of any activity or incident occurring at or near a lottery retail location that may be considered contrary to the Criminal Code (Canada), Gaming Control Act (British Columbia) or the Gaming Control Regulation that may affect the integrity of gaming; by calling the Toll Free Number – 1-877-660-8850.
+Lottery Retailers must advise GPEB, Gaming Enforcement, of any activity or incident occurring at or near a lottery Site that may be considered contrary to the Criminal Code (Canada), Gaming Control Act (British Columbia) or the Gaming Control Regulation that may affect the integrity of gaming; by calling the Toll Free Number – 1-877-660-8850.

 For more information about GPEB:

-• Lottery Retailer Registration - Phone and e-mail inquiries:
+Lottery Retailer Registration - Phone and e-mail inquiries:

 • In Victoria: 250-387-5311, select option 2